teflocarbon/warpsign/README.md

 - Active internet connection
 - GitHub account with repository access

-> [!WARNING]
-> **GitHub Actions Minutes Usage**: WarpSign CI uses macOS runners which consume 10x more minutes than Linux runners.
+> [!WARNING] > **GitHub Actions Minutes Usage**: WarpSign CI uses macOS runners which consume 10x more minutes than Linux runners.
 Free and Pro GitHub accounts have limited monthly minutes.
 Typically, a signing job with litterbox will take 1-2 minutes (counting as 10-20 minutes against your quota).
 Using croc can vary based on your connection speed and may use more minutes.
 [Check GitHub's billing documentation](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-actions/about-billing-for-github-actions) for more information on minute allocations.
+>
+> **Public Repository Note**: GitHub Actions usage is free for standard GitHub-hosted runners in public repositories.
+However, making your repository public exposes sensitive information in the workflow logs (like your Apple Developer name and Team ID) and may violate GitHub's terms of service for this use case.
+Use public repositories at your own risk.

 ## 📦 Installation